-To sell the ICO, Mirza alleged he was a serial entrepreneur but this article says he is a serial scammer (see this article in the Gulf News) with over 50 investors who went public with stories of how they were duped into giving Mirza money for the ICO and for various alleged Ponzi schemes.
+Mirza alleged he was a serial entrepreneur but over 50 investors went public with stories of how they were duped into giving Mirza money for the ICO and for various other schemes.

-Investment clubs to ‘get rich quick’ ended in quick devastation for investors
+Investment clubs to ‘get rich quick’ ended in devastation for investors

 One of the schemes was an investment club operated by Mirza and allegedly his brother, Rafaqat Mirza, aka Rocky.
 Over 300 investors say they were duped into investing £5,000 each and another 1,200 say they invested between £15,00 and £25,000 each, to join the club to learn how to get rich quick.

-Instead, they say they went broke quick and the £20 million raised under that networking scheme evaporated partly allegedly into a shell company controlled by a third Mirza brother in Dubai.
+They say £20 million was raised under that networking scheme and that it went partly allegedly into a shell company controlled by a third Mirza brother in Dubai.

 Where did the millions go?